MSLNZ/msl-package-manager/README.rst

 Install all MSL packages that are available (asks for confirmation before installing)::

-   msl install
+   msl install --all

 Install all MSL packages without asking for confirmation::

-   msl install -y
+   msl install --all -y

 Install a specific MSL package, for example **msl-loadlib** *(you can ignore the msl- prefix)*::